 In My Own Backyard

-The purpose of this lesson is to provide the learners with knowledge of landscape environments and more specifically landscape environments around their own homes, school, and community, so they can be better informed stewards about conservation.
+Young people research the ecosystems around their own homes, school, and community, so they can be better informed stewards about conservation.

 The learner will:

 - research facts about plants and animals or conservation practices around their home or community.